CDCgov/prime-reportstream/prime-router/docs/design/proposals/mapping-inventory-test-plan.md

 testing mapping inventory segments, we will name files with the format `segment_#`.
 An example, `PID_1`.
 The corresponding FHIR file will be named the same, but will have a `.fhir` extension.
 This way, it is very apparent not only what the file is testing, but which file goes with it.
 If it gets down to where there may only be one complicated Computable ANTLR rule being tested, the field should be specified as well since there is only one thing being tested at that point. ex. `PID_patient_name_5`.

+There will be exceptions to this.
+There are datatypes that are within the primary segments, for instance `XPN`.
+We don't want to test these repeatedly for each segment they appear in, so we will have separate files for each of them labeled like so `XPN_1`.

 Instead of piling these files into the existing file structure, especially since we will be using them for multidirectional tests, we will put them in a folder structure